iamvery/docs/data_binding/bindings.md

 ---
 name: Data Bindings
-desc: Ammending data during the binding process.
+desc: Amending data during the binding process.
 ---

 Bindings can be thought of as functions that route data to the view.
 They can be used for setting view attributes, formatting data, etc.